maystudios/MayRedstone/README.md

 ## Contributing
-Pull requests are welcome.
+Pull requests are so far not welcome (Alpha).
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)